 When installed properly, energy-efficient shingles can offer savings on energy bills.
 Reflective roof products can also reduce UV damage and extend the life of the roof.
 Many cool roof products qualify for energy rebates and incentives.

-LeafGuard by Midlands Home Solutions is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
+Midlands Home Solutions is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

 Our roofers work throughout the Eastern Nebraska & Western Iowa area, including Sioux City, Lincoln, Omaha, Bellevue, Council Bluffs, Kearney, Grand Island, Hastings, La Vista, Fremont and many parts of Nebraska and Iowa.
 Call us at 1-844-852-7794 today to schedule an appointment for a roofing estimate.